Geometric Superfluid Weight in Quasicrystals: Abstract

 \section{Abstract}

 We study the geometric contribution to the superfluidity in quasicrystals in which the conventional momentum-space quantum geometric tensor cannot be defined due to the lack of translational invariance.
-Based on the correspondence between the momentum and magnetic flux, we introduce the flux-space quantum metric in finite-size closed systems and reveal its contribution to the superfluid weight in quasicrystalline superconductors.
-As a toy model, we study the attractive Hubbard model on the Fibonacci quasiperiodic stub lattices that host flat energy spectra even in the presence of quasiperiodic hoppings.
-In the weak-coupling limit, we establish the relation between superfluid weight and the flux-space quantum metric in quasicrystal superconductors with flat energy spectra.
+Based on the correspondence between the momentum and magnetic flux, we propose a general framework to define the quantum metric in flux space and reveal its contribution to the superfluid weight in quasicrystalline superconductors.
+As an application, we investigate the attractive Hubbard model on various extrinsic and intrinsic quasicrystals with flat-energy spectra.
+In the weak-coupling limit, we reveal the geometric origin of the superfluid weight in quasicrystals with flat-energy spectra, and establish its connection to the quantum metric in flux-space.
 Moreover, by analyzing the spread of Wannier functions, we propose a general fluctuation mechanism that explains how quasiperiodicity modulates the integrated flux-space quantum metric.
 Our theory provides a general way to examine the effect of the quantum geometry in systems lacking translational symmetry.